 Marketing is just one integral part of CX

-If there is one key takeaway from this recent research, it's that content marketing might not be as important as you think.
+If there is one key takeaway from this recent research, it's that content marketing and personalized service need to go hand in hand.
 While it's certainly crucial to reach out to your customers with content that is relevant and inspiring for them if you want them to recommend your company, it’s also important to apply the same level of insight, and the same level of care, to every interaction they have with your business.